Reducing Stochastic Games to Semidefinite Program Feasibility: From non-Archimedean to real SDPs

 In \cref{prop:toSDP}, we obtain a (real) semidefinite program, whose size, however, is exponential in the size of $\phi$ and therefore does not provide a polynomial-time reduction to the semidefinite program feasiblity problem.
-However, by the following result we can also reduce to a semidefinite program of polynomial representation size.
+We now show how to reduce to a semidefinite program of polynomial representation size.
+This is based on the following result.

 \begin{theorem} For every $n \in {\mathbb Z}$, the singleton set $\{2^{n}\}$ is the projection of a spectrahedron whose representation size is polynomial in the bit-size of $n$. \end{theorem} \begin{proof} To prove the claim, we extend the constructions of SDPs with solutions of doubly-exponential size given in \cite{KhachiyanPorkolab,Ramana}.
 For $n = 0$, the set $\{x \in \R \mid x = 1\}$ is the desired spectrahedron.
 Suppose that $n \neq 0$ and let $|n| = \sum_{i = 0}^{k}\bar{b}_{k-i}2^i$ be the binary representation of $|n|$ for $\bar{b}_i \in \{0,1\}$.
 Let $b_i = \sign(n)\bar{b}_i \in \{-1,0,1\}$ for all $i$, so that $n = \sum_{i = 0}^{k}b_{k-i}2^i$.
 We first show that the set $\{x \in {\mathbb R} \mid x \geq 2^{n} \}$ is the projection of a spectrahedron $S$ of representation size that is polynomial in the bit-size of $n$.
 Let $S$ be defined by the linear matrix inequality